Oiling Worktops: A Worktop Express® Nutshell Guide

 Achieving a super smooth, silky finish after installation

-- Take the denibbing pads that can be found in our DIY Worktop Aftercare Kit and lightly rub the worktop down (the colour may appear slightly duller after this but don’t be alarmed: you are temporarily removing a small portion of the oil to start with, this will allow for a silky finish later).
+- Take the denibbing pads that can be found in our DIY Worktop Aftercare Kit and lightly rub the worktop down (the colour may appear slightly duller after this but do not be alarmed: you are temporarily removing a small portion of the oil to start with, this will allow for a silky finish later).

 - Rub down the entirety of the top face and exposed side(s) of worktop, remove any dust with a clean cloth, and leave for an hour or so.